-In 2005 I forecast that the government of Downe Township NJ would be among the first municipal casualties of sea level rise in the US1.
-My forecast was part of an investment analysis report for an advisory client engagement but not part of a CPA opinion.
-We saw a shocking rise of more than 7 inches here since the 1970s.
+In 2005 I forecast that the government of Downe Township NJ would be among the first indirect municipal casualties of sea level rise in the US1.
+My forecast was part of an investment analysis report for an advisory client engagement.
+We saw a shocking water level rise of more than 7 inches here since the 1970s.
 This translates to the loss of thousands of aces of previously usable shoreline property.
 While sea level rise is not the only obstacle this local government faces, it is the primary insurmountable issue given the other resources available.
 It wasn’t difficult to predict the decrease in land values, the loss in tax revenues, the depopulation of the area and the inability of government to adequately address the issues.

 Downe Township NJ is the smallest and most rural township in the most rural county of New Jersey with 36 square miles of land per person living here.
 We are situated on the southwest corner of the state where the roads end on New Jersey’s Delaware Bay.
 There are about 400 households (about 1400 people) that are older, poorer and less educated than state averages.
 We have been dogged by a long history of governmental problems.
 Most recently the deputy mayor made a written complaint to state or federal prosecutor alleging Sandy recovery fund fraud by the mayor.
 Many of the homes, including my own, were erected with incomplete permits decades ago.
 The townships auditor found unresolved departures from normal municipal accounting practices.